faisalfaissi/Vehicle-Detection-with-Convolution-Neural-Network-/README.md

 # Overview

-The objective of this project is to train CNN model on images of different vehiclesand using sliding window approach to detect different types of vehilces in the image.
+The objective of this project is to train CNN model on images of different vehicles and using sliding window approach to detect different types of vehilces in the image.

 # Dependencies